eclipse-openj9/openj9-docs/docs/xjit.md

 : Shows the methods that are inlined.

-: :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** Suboptions can be chained together by using a pipe (`|`) symbol.
+: :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** Suboptions can be chained together by using a pipe (`|`) symbol.
 When used, you must enclose the full option name in single quotation marks (`'`) to avoid the shell misinterpreting these characters as pipe commands.
 For example:

         java '-Xjit:verbose={compileStart|compileEnd|inlining}' -version